spryker-sdk/sdk/docs/phpstorm_cli_integration.md

 spryker-sdk phpstorm:create-config
 ```

-to generate the custom xml file for PhpStorm Command Line Tools.
+to generate the custom XML file for PhpStorm Command Line Tools.

-File stored into .idea/commandlinetools/Custom_Spryker_Sdk.xml, after that you should restart PhpStorm.
+File stored into `.idea/commandlinetools/Custom_Spryker_Sdk.xml`, after that you should restart PhpStorm.

-Now all shell commands should be available from command line tool (Shift+Cmd+X) or (press Ctrl twice) with detailed help.
+Now all shell commands should be available from command line tool `(Shift+Cmd+X)` or (press `Ctrl` twice) with detailed help.